Soloplan-Innovation-Lab/rag-evaluation/README.md

 ## Synthetic data generation

 When it comes to evaluating an LLM application, creating a synthetic test dataset offers a number of advantages.
-Ragas for example states, that
+Ragas for example states, that:
 > *"human-generated questions may struggle to reach the level of complexity required for a thorough evaluation, ultimately impacting the quality of the assessment"*

 [*Synthetic Test Data generation*, [ragas](https://docs.ragas.io/en/stable/concepts/testset_generation.html#why-synthetic-test-data)]

-To create a strong synthetic dataset, these frameworks use data evolution methods to generate a dataset across various complexity levels.
+To create a competetive synthetic dataset, these frameworks use data evolution methods to generate a dataset across various complexity levels.
 This makes the dataset more diverse and challenging, which is crucial for a comprehensive evaluation.
 The data evolution method was introduced by the the [Evol-Instruct and WizardLM](https://arxiv.org/pdf/2304.12244) paper.

 For more detail, read the paper or go through the [ragas documentation](https://docs.ragas.io/en/stable/concepts/testset_generation.html#how-does-ragas-differ-in-test-data-generation) or [deepeval blog](https://www.confident-ai.com/blog/the-definitive-guide-to-synthetic-data-generation-using-llms), how they implemented the data evolution method.